 Sports and physical activities that allow for individual participation and

-physical distancing, like golf or cycling, are going to be less risky than sports that involve a lot of close contact like basketball or wrestling.
+physical distancing, like golf or singles tennis, are going to be less risky than sports that involve a lot of close contact like basketball or wrestling.

 Do players share equipment?

-Sports without shared equipment, like cross country, will likely be less risky than sports such as football that are played with a shared ball.
+Sports and physical activities without shared equipment, like cross country, will likely be less risky than sports such as football that are played with a shared ball.

 How long are athletes in contact with each other?

-Sports with limited exposure to other players may be a safer option.
+Sports and physical activities with limited exposure to other players may be a safer option.
 A sprint in a track race, for example, may be less risky than sports that put someone in close contact with another player for an extended period of time, like an entire half of a game.

 Is it an inside or outside sport?

 Where athletes train, practice and compete also impacts risk.
-Data suggests that COVID-19 is more likely to spread in closed indoor spaces with poor ventilation.
-So indoor sports will likely be more risky.
-Prioritize outdoor venues for sports whenever possible.
+COVID-19 is more likely to spread in closed indoor spaces with poor ventilation.
+Indoor sports and activities will likely be more risky, evidence suggests, especially wrestling and ice hockey.
+Choose outdoor venues for sports and classes whenever possible.

 How many players are on the team?

 The more people someone interacts with, the greater the chance of COVID-19 exposure.
-So small teams or practice cohorts that stay together, rather than mixing with other teams or coaches, will be a safer option.
+So small teams, practice pods or classes that stay together, rather than mixing with other teams, coaches or teachers, will be a safer option.
 This will also make it easier to contact individuals if there is an exposure to COVID-19.